|Nutritional Guidelines (per serving)|

 Lime pickle is surprisingly easy to make, but it does take patience and time for them to come out just right.
 This recipe requires putting a lime mixture in a pickling jar and leaving it for two weeks so it can ferment, hence the extra time involved.
 (Some recipes use four-week fermentation, and others serve the limes right away, but time is the most important ingredient.
 Allowing proper fermentation is what gives these limes their distinct essence.

-- 2 dozen medium to large limes, quartered with seeds removed
+2 dozen medium to large limes, quartered and seeded

 3/4 cup white sea salt